vivvvnguyen/fetch-receipt-processor-challenge/README.md

 ```
 If it is successfully running, you should see "Listening on port: 8080"
 ### Running with Docker
-Alternatively, if you have Docker installed then you can run these commands (cd into the server folder):
+Alternatively, if you have Docker installed then this the required Docker command:
 ```terminal
   docker build -t fetch-receipt-processor-challenge .
 ```
 ---
-## Assessment Guidelines
+## Original Assessment Guidelines

 ### Endpoint: Process Receipts